-The worst disease that can attack pumpkin vines is the cucumber mosaic virus.
+Yellow Sticky Aphid Whitefly Trap Pack of 15 The worst disease that can attack pumpkin vines is the cucumber mosaic virus.
 This is carried by aphids, so if you have a lot of aphids, put out yellow sticky traps.
-You can diagnose mosaic virus by the deformed leaves and fruits it causes, and the light green or yellow discolouring around the leaf veins.
+You can diagnose mosaic virus by the deformed leaves and fruits it causes, and the light green or yellow discoloring around the leaf veins.
 If you get this disease the only solution is to pull out the plants and burn them.

-To avoid pests and diseases in the future, try to obtain disease resistant cultivars of the variety you want.
+To avoid pumpkin plant diseases in the future, try to obtain disease resistant cultivars of the variety you want.
 Also don’t grow members of the cucumber family (pumpkins, squashes, melons, cucumbers) on the same patch every year.
 This can allow pest numbers to increase dramatically.